mednche/AdvancedProgrammingSkills/SQLite/README.md

 This is a simple project composed of two scripts:

 - *createdb.py* creates an SQLite database and write in it.
-- *readdb.py* opens the SQLite database and read throw its rows.
+- *readdb.py* opens the SQLite database and read through its rows.